Masurians

-The Masurians or Mazurs (Mazurzy; Masuren; Masurian: Mazurÿ), historically also known as Prussian Masurians (Polish: Mazurzy pruscy), are an ethnic group, that originate from the region of Masuria, within the Warmian-Masurian Voivodeship, Poland.
+The Masurians or Mazurs (Mazurzy; Masuren; Masurian: Mazurÿ), historically also known as Prussian Masurians (Polish: Mazurzy pruscy), are an ethnic group originating from the region of Masuria, within the Warmian-Masurian Voivodeship, Poland.
 They number around 5,000–15,000 people.
 In the 2011 Polish census, 1,376 individuals declared themselves to be Masurian as either a first or a secondary identification.
 Before World War II and its post-war expulsions, Masurians used to be a more numerous ethnic group found in the southern parts of East Prussia for centuries following the 16th century Protestant Reformation.
 Today, most Masurians live in what is now Germany and elsewhere.